All Episodes

 I ask for your vote in the June 7th primary.

-It's one American podcast live with Dr. Cordy Williams.
+It's One American Podcast Live with Dr. Cordy Williams.

-Snapping necks and cash and checks.
+Snapping necks and cashing checks.

 I love that.